cogent3/cogent3/doc/scripting_guidelines.rst

 ``action=store`` and ``type=string`` are defaults, and therefore do not need to be included.
 Leave these values out to keep your code cleaner.

-If you need to pass multiple paths or stings to a single option, do this by passing a comma-separated string.
+If you need to pass multiple paths or strings to a single option, do this by passing a comma-separated string.
 The ``existing_filepaths`` option type expects strings in this format and takes care of splitting them on commas and returning a list, so if you're passing multiple input filepaths set ``type='existing_filepaths'``.

 Naming options
 --------------